pellcorp/creality-wiki/docs/grumpyscreen.md

 wget https://raw.githubusercontent.com/pellcorp/creality-wiki/refs/heads/main/helperscript/install-grumpyscreen.sh -O - > /usr/data/install-grumpyscreen.sh
 sh /usr/data/install-grumpyscreen.sh
 ```

+!!! note

+     The grumpy-macros.cfg has a couple of macros for _GUPPYSCREEN_EXTRUDE and _GUPPYSCREEN_EXTRUDE that you will likely need to include into your
+     printer.cfg, or else just copy the contents into guppy_cmd.cfg.

 It will replace guppyscreen binary and configuration file, you can update GrumpyScreen via the screen only, the Helper Script `GUPPY_UPDATE` macro
 has been removed as it breaks grumpyscreen.